survivejs/webpack-book/manuscript/styling/01_loading.md

 - **css-loader** evaluates the `@import` and `url()` definitions of your styling. **style-loader** converts it to JavaScript and implements webpack's _Hot Module Replacement_ interface.
 - Webpack supports a large variety of formats compiling to CSS through loaders.
 These include Sass, Less, and Stylus.
 - PostCSS allows you to inject functionality to CSS in through its plugin system. cssnext is an example of a collection of plugins for PostCSS that implements future features of CSS.
-- **css-loader** doesn't touch absolute imports by default.
+- **css-loader** doesn't touch absolute nor root relative imports by default.
 It allows customization of loading behavior through the `importLoaders` option.
 You can perform lookups against _node_modules_ by prefixing your imports with a tilde (`~`) character.
 - To use source maps, you have to enable `sourceMap` for each style loader you are using except for **style-loader** and you should set `output.publicPath` to an absolute url that points to your development server.
 - Using Bootstrap with webpack requires special care.
 You can either go through generic loaders or a bootstrap specific loader for more customization options.